pananton/busrpc-spec/busrpc.md

 1. `CallMessage` for transferring method call data (object identifier and parameters)
 2. `ResultMessage` for transferring method result (return value or exception)

-Both types can be found in the *busrpc.proto* file.
+Both types can be found in the *busrpc.proto* file and must not be modified in any way by busrpc-compliant APIs.

 ### `CallMessage`